oscj/rand-stock/README.md

 ### Acknowledgment
-Some of the backend python code was greatly inspired by the [get-all-tickers](https://github.com/shilewenuw/get_all_tickers) library made by [Shile Wen](https://github.com/shilewenuw).
-Because of the [NASDAQ anti scrapping mechanism](https://github.com/shilewenuw/get_all_tickers/issues/4), I wasn't able to use this library on the server side.
+Some of the backend python code was greatly inspired by the [get-all-tickers](https://github.com/shilewenuw/get_all_tickers) library made by [Shile Wen](https://github.com/shilewenuw)